jaxonpp/coding-challenge/README.md

 ## Submission Instructions

-Please upload your solution to both questions to git repos and notify us.
-Include any instructions in a README.md file.
+Please upload your solution to both questions to a git repo and notify us.
+If instructions are needed, please include them in a README.md file.